Fast food link to women's fertility

 Although the study was large, it incorporated only a limited range of foods.

-Information on the fathers' diet was not collected, and it is possible that other unknown factors might have affected the results, researchers said.
+Information on the fathers' diets was not collected, and it is possible that other unknown factors might have affected the results, researchers said.

 But experts said it still added to evidence that women's diet before pregnancy had an impact on their chances of conceiving.